DONATE

 Iran Judiciary Vows to Punish Former President’s Daughter for Upholding Baha’i Rights

-Faezeh Hashemi, Daughter of Akbar Hashemi Rafsanjani, Criticized for Meeting with Baha’i Leader A high-ranking member of the Iranian Judiciary has said that action will be taken ...
+Faezeh Hashemi, Daughter of Akbar Hashemi Rafsanjani, Criticized for Meeting with Baha’i Leader A high-ranking member ...

 March 27, 2016